wandb/docs/docs/guides/app/features/panels/weave/intro.md

 ![](/images/weave/weave_filter_2.png)

 ### Map
-Map operation just iterates over data and applies a function.
+Map operations iterate over lists and apply a function to each element in the data.
 You can do this directly with a Weave query (first image) or by inserting a new column from the column options (second gif)
 ![](/images/weave/weave_map.png)
 ![](/images/weave/weave_map.gif)